 In fact, the assessor no longer knew where the note came from.

-In addition, the deed did not make reference to the subdivision or CCRs because the legal description came from a prior 20-year-old tax deed.
+In addition, the vesting deed did not make reference to the subdivision or its restrictions because the legal description came from a prior tax deed.

 Tax deeds usually refer to a property by its APN, not the full legal description.